introlab/opentera-webrtc-ros/README.md

 # opentera-webrtc-ros

 Welcome to the opentera-webrtc-ros project.
 The goal of the project is to provide useful ROS nodes to stream audio/video/data through Google's WebRTC library wrapped in [opentera-webrtc](https://github.com/introlab/opentera-webrtc).
-Wrappers are written in C++ and Python and are compatible with ROS1 (Noetic) at the moment.
+Wrappers are written in C++ and Python and are compatible with ROS2 (Humble) at the moment.
+Support for ROS1 (Noetic) is in the [`ros1`](https://github.com/introlab/opentera-webrtc-ros/tree/ros1) branch.
 We use the [signaling server](https://github.com/introlab/opentera-webrtc/tree/main/signaling-server) implementation provided by opentera-webrtc.

 Here are the key features:

-* [ROS Messages](opentera_webrtc_ros_msgs) adding compatibility with ROS and [OpenTera protobuf protocol](https://github.com/introlab/opentera_messages) used in[opentera-teleop-service](https://github.com/introlab/opentera-teleop-service).
+* [ROS Messages](opentera_webrtc_ros_msgs) adding compatibility with ROS and [OpenTera protobuf protocol](https://github.com/introlab/opentera_messages) used in [opentera-teleop-service](https://github.com/introlab/opentera-teleop-service).

 * [ROS Streaming nodes](opentera_webrtc_ros/README.md) capable of sending / receiving audio, video and data from WebRTC streams.